 Learning to pick up stitches is really useful, though it’s something a lot of crocheters (especially with amigurumi) may not learn for a while.

-Picking up stitches on a closed piece
+How to pick up stitches on a closed crochet piece

 Picking up stitches can be used for a number of things, I use it mainly to add limbs without having to create separate pieces and attach them later.